• Hungarian Language

 • Impulse to Wander or Roam: Chinese Imperial Dog dogs are not the biggest explorers.

-• Adaptability: Chinese Imperial Dog dogs adapt very well to lifestyle changes and basically all living environments.
+• Lifestyle Adaptability: Chinese Imperial Dog dogs adapt very well to lifestyle changes and basically all living environments.

 • Cat Friendly: Chinese Imperial Dog dogs are cat-friendly dogs.